maim-lain/schooloflust/walkthrough.md

 **Some notes about the walkthrough:**
 - This is a 100% walkthrough - that means if you follow the guide you'll get 100% of the scenes and content in the game.
 So I'll be doing all the quests and sidequests as well.
 - Skipping the intro will prevent you from getting the day 1 romance point with the mom, so even if you are replaying the game you shouldn't skip the intro.
-- Once you've played past the first week, if you reach 100 arousal the game will penalize you and you will deviate a bit from the walkthrough.
-If this happens then you should reload your your last save and use an antiandrogen to lower your arousal and make sure it doesn't reach 100.
 - If there is a choice or event that isn't mentioned in the walkthrough that means it's a choice that doesn't affect anything and you can choose any option.

 <br>